SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 </p>

 As for the pendulum, the optimal control is obtained in very few steps compared to the state of the art of model-free reinforcement agents

-The following figures and animation shows an example of control.

 <p align="middle">
   <img src="https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/control_anim_MountainCarContinuous-v0.gif?" width="80%" />